 A dual monitor is simply two computer screens operating from a single computer.
 With a dual monitor setup, you get to spread out your workflows across two screens instead of one.
 Lenovo has an array of computer monitors to choose for gaming, home, office and more.

-In fact, some people choose to extend their computer work across even more screens.
+In fact, some people choose to extend their computer work across even more screens, spreading workflows over multiple screens is better for productivity, efficiency, and overall workflow..
 With the right components it is possible to achieve a multiple monitor setup.
 For most of us, however, two monitors should suffice.

 Do I need a second monitor?

 Although a second monitor doesn’t change your computers’ functionality, many people swear by their dual monitor setup.
 Having more than one monitor to spread out across can make a huge difference to productivity.